12 extremely useful Gmail settings

 GIVE YOURSELF MORE SPACE TO WRITE

-The default window for composing a new electronic y of Gmail is a small box in the lower right corner of the screen.
-This can look quite subtle and beautiful if you want to have your inbox in the foreground.
-But it can also distract you when you really want to focus on what you're writing.
+The default editing window for a new Gmail email is a small box in the lower right corner of the screen.
+This can look quite discreet and beautiful if you want to have your inbox in the foreground.
+But it can also be distracting when you really want to focus on what you are writing.

 The solution is to press the two diagonal arrows at the top right of the email editor window and the window will automatically enlarge.
 But the large window will only appear for that email.
 In the next you will have to do the same process again.

-If you prefer to always have a fuller screen when writing an email, then start a new message on the Gmail website, then click with the three dots in the lower right corner of the message.
+If you prefer to always have a fuller screen when writing an email, then start a new message on the Gmail site, then click the three-dot icon in the lower-right corner of the message.
 See the option called “Default for full screen”And click on it.
 Then close this message, start another new message and you will see the difference…

-The Gmail authoring window will now always open at the front, in the center of your screen, and as large as your current browser window allows.
-And if you ever want to shrink it again to this smaller setting, you can simply click on the icon with two arrows pointing inwards in the upper right corner of the window.
+Gmail's compose window will now always open in front, at of your screen and as large as your current browser window allows.
+And if you ever want to shrink it back down to that smaller setting, you can just click the icon with two inward-pointing arrows in the upper-right corner of the window.

 MOVE FROM MESSAGE TO MESSAGE WITHOUT INTERRUPTION